kevinsogo/compgen/docs/HELP.md

 - Allow running several solutions at once.

+- Rename HELP.md.

+- Use `isclose` for abs and rel grading. remove abs_error and abs_rel_error

 - Use `os.path.normcase` (or something similar) on filenames parsed from details.json and similar places, so it could be interpreted properly in the correct OS.

 - Use Jinja templating for makedocs, seating and passwods